gumpu/dotfiles/README.md

-#Dot Files
+# Dot Files

-This is my collection of dotfiles plus some tools to install them in the correct place.
+This is my collection of configuration files (dotfiles).
+It also includes tools to install them in the correct place.
 I have tried to document why I chose each setting.
+Maybe it is of use to someone else too.

-#Context
+## Context

 I am a software developer with a love for data science.
 I prefer to to as much as possible from the command line.
 The main tools I use are: